 Most people hate doing their taxes – and with good reason.
 It can be stressful and time-consuming, especially for those who don’t keep proper records year-round.

-So, minimize your stress and reduce your chance of being audited by the IRS by creating an organized record keeping system and sticking to it all year long, learning what deductions you can claim, and hiring an expert to take care of filing your taxes for you (preferably someone who specifically knows how landlord businesses work).
+So, minimize your stress and reduce your chance of being audited by the IRS by creating an organized record-keeping system and sticking to it all year long, learning what deductions you can claim, and hiring an expert to take care of filing your taxes for you (preferably someone who specifically knows how rental businesses work).

 Enforce your rules.

-Simply handling your landlord business too casually can put you at risk.
+Handling your landlord business too casually can put you at risk.
 Make sure you enforce all of the rules laid out on your lease after explaining them to each of your tenants in detail.
-That way, there is no confusion as far as what is/isn’t allowed.
+That way, there is no confusion as far as what is or isn’t allowed.

 Pick reputable contractors.

-Hiring contractors can definitely alleviate your stress because it means that they’ll handle some of your tasks so you don’t have to.
+Hiring contractors can definitely alleviate your stress because it means that they’ll handle tasks so you don’t have to.
 However, if you’re not careful, contractors can add more stress to your life.
 That’s why it’s critical for you to have all of them sign a written contract.

-You should also ask lots of questions to ensure that they know what they’re doing, make sure they have their own liability insurance, and perform a bit of background research by looking them up online – their reviews may offer some important information that will help you determine whether or not you should hire them!
+You should also ask lots of questions to ensure that they know what they’re doing, make sure they have proper liability insurance, and any necessary certifications.
+In addition, perform a bit of background research by looking them up online.
+Public reviews may offer some important information that will help you determine whether or not you should hire them!

 Educate yourself on all of the legal requirements for Maryland landlords.

 Let’s face it – for most people, studying up on lots of laws isn’t the most exciting thing in the world.
 However, for landlords, it’s an absolute necessity.
-Not only should you study up on federal laws and Maryland laws – you need to look into local laws as well.
+Not only should you be aware of federal laws and state laws – local laws are critical as well.

-For example, if your property is located in Columbia, Elkridge, or elsewhere in Howard County, you can come to an agreement with your tenant as far as their right to privacy and your right of entry.
-On the other hand, Prince George’s County landlords must provide tenants with a 24-hour notice before they enter the property unless there is an emergency situation.
+For example, if your property is located in Columbia, Elkridge, or elsewhere in Howard County, landlords can negotiate with tenants as far as their right to privacy and right of entry.
+In contrast, Prince George’s County landlords must provide tenants with a 24-hour notice before they enter the property unless there is an emergency situation.

-As you can see, these two counties require different actions from landlords legally even though both of the counties are in Maryland, so make sure you research all of the laws that apply to you.
+As you can see, these two counties require different actions from landlords even though both of the counties are in Maryland.
+So, make sure you research any laws that may apply to you.